-Cleaning tile floor & counter top grout can be simple & virtually free if you know this one simple & frugal cleaning hack.
-Learn how you can clean grout & tile with very minimal scrubbing on your part.
-It truly is a lifesaver.
+Cleaning tile floor and counter top grout can be simple and virtually free if you know this one awesome cleaning hack.
+Learn how you can easily clean grout and tile with very minimal scrubbing on your part.
+It truly has been a lifesaver for me.

 I just found the easiest and cheapest way to clean grout that I have ever heard of!
 It works for both tile floors and tile counter tops.

 When I bought my house a while back, I was pretty overwhelmed at the thought of needing to defunk (that might actually be a word…lol) the grout of so much tile.